Dav3U/FundFriend/README.md

 # FundFriend
-Improve your spending habits by leveraging an industry leading financial tool.
+Track and improve your expenditures by leveraging our industry leading financial tool.